„Recruiting the elite“.

 Recruitment follow-up

 Our work doesn’t stop once the contract has been signed.
-We stay in contact with our client and the successful applicant to make sure our recruitment fulfils expectations.
+We stay in contact with the executive and the employer to make sure expectations have been met.